Gastroenteritis is an inflammation of your stomach and intestines. Common causes are:

 - Take note of urination.
 You should be urinating at regular intervals, and your urine should be light and clear.
 Infrequent passage of dark urine is a sign of dehydration.
 Dizziness and lightheadedness also are signs of dehydration.
 If any of these signs and symptoms occur and you can't drink enough fluids, seek medical attention.

 - Ease back into eating.
 Try to eat small amounts of food frequently if you experience nausea.
-Otherwise, gradually begin to eat bland, easy-to-digest foods, such as soda crackers, toast, gelatin, bananas, rice and chicken.
+Otherwise, gradually begin to eat bland, easy-to-digest foods, such as soda crackers, toast, gelatin, bananas, applesauce, rice and chicken.
 Stop eating if your nausea returns.
 Avoid milk and dairy products, caffeine, alcohol, nicotine, and fatty or highly seasoned foods for a few days.

 - Get plenty of rest.
 The illness and dehydration can make you weak and tired.